PyLink/PyLink/docs/technical/pmodule-spec.md

 # PyLink Protocol Module Specification

 In PyLink, each protocol module is a single file consisting of a protocol class, and a global `Class` attribute that is set equal to it (e.g. `Class = InspIRCdProtocol`).
-These classes should be based off of either [`classes.Protocol`](https://github.com/GLolol/PyLink/blob/0.4.0-dev/classes.py#L404), a boilerplate class that only defines a few variables, or [`ts6_common.TS6BaseProtocol`](https://github.com/GLolol/PyLink/blob/0.4.0-dev/protocols/ts6_common.py#L10), which includes elements of the TS6 protocol that are shared by both the InspIRCd and TS6 protocols.
-IRC objects initialize protocol modules by creating an instance of its class, and passing it the IRC object itself.
+These classes should be based off of either [`classes.Protocol`](https://github.com/GLolol/PyLink/blob/e4fb64aebaf542122c70a8f3a49061386a00b0ca/classes.py#L532), a boilerplate class that only defines a few basic things, or [`ts6_common.TS6BaseProtocol`](https://github.com/GLolol/PyLink/blob/0.5.0-dev/protocols/ts6_common.py), which includes elements of the TS6 protocol that are shared by the InspIRCd, UnrealIRCd, and TS6 protocols.
+IRC objects load protocol modules by creating an instance of its main class, and sends it commands accordingly.

-See also: [inspircd.html](inspircd.html) for an auto-generated specification of the InspIRCd protocol module.
+See also: [inspircd.html](inspircd.html) for auto-generated documentation the InspIRCd protocol module.

 ## Tasks

-Protocol modules have some *very* ***important*** jobs.
-If any of these aren't done correctly, you will be left with a very **broken, desynced** services server:
+Protocol modules have some very important jobs.
+If any of these aren't done correctly, you will be left with a broken, desynced services server:

 1) Handle incoming commands from the uplink IRCd.

 2) Return [hook data](hooks-reference.md) for relevant commands, so that plugins can receive data from IRC.

 3) Make sure channel/user states are kept correctly.
-Joins, quits, parts, kicks, mode changes, nick changes, etc. **must** be handled accurately.
+Joins, quits, parts, kicks, mode changes, nick changes, etc. should all be handled accurately.

-4) Respond to both pings *and* pongs - the `irc.lastping` attribute **must** be set to the current time whenever a `PONG` is received from the uplink, so PyLink's internals don't [lag out the uplink thinking it isn't responding to our `PING`s](https://github.com/GLolol/PyLink/blob/0.4.0-dev/classes.py#L202-L204).
+4) Respond to both pings *and* pongs - the `irc.lastping` attribute **must** be set to the current time whenever a `PONG` is received from the uplink, so PyLink's doesn't [lag out the uplink thinking that it isn't responding to our pings](https://github.com/GLolol/PyLink/blob/e4fb64aebaf542122c70a8f3a49061386a00b0ca/classes.py#L309-L311).

 5) Implement a series of camelCase `commandServer/Client` functions - plugins use these for sending outgoing commands.
 See the `Outbound commands` section below for a list of which ones are needed.

-6) Set the threaded event `irc.connected` (via `irc.connected.set()`) when the initial connection + burst phase is complete.
-This is important for plugins like relay that do state checking, and they will fail to work if this is not set.
+6) Set the threading.Event object `irc.connected` (via `irc.connected.set()`) when the protocol negotiation with the uplink is complete.
+This is important for plugins like relay which must check that links are ready before spawning clients, and they will fail to work if this is not set.

 ## Core functions

-The following functions *must* be implemented by any protocol module within its main class, since they are used by the IRC internals.
+The following functions *must* be implemented by any protocol module within its main class, since they are used by the IRC object internals.

 - **`connect`**`(self)` - Initializes a connection to a server.

 - **`handle_events`**`(self, line)` - Handles inbound data (lines of text) from the uplink IRC server.
-Normally, this will pass commands to other command handlers within the protocol module, dropping commands that are unrecognized (wildcard handling), but it's really up to you how to structure your modules.
-You will want to be able to parse command arguments properly into a list: many protocols send RFC1459-style commands that can be parsed using the [`self.parseArgs(line)` function within the `Protocol` class](https://github.com/GLolol/PyLink/blob/c77d170765d20b0ac55b945fba4a6257fb15cf43/classes.py#L411).
+Normally, this will pass commands to other command handlers within the protocol module, while dropping commands that are unrecognized (wildcard handling).
+But, it's really up to you how to structure your modules.
+You will want to be able to parse command arguments properly into a list: many protocols send RFC1459-style commands that can be parsed using the [`Protocol.parseArgs()`](https://github.com/GLolol/PyLink/blob/e4fb64aebaf542122c70a8f3a49061386a00b0ca/classes.py#L539) function.
-    - All of the outbound commands mentioned in the next section (minus raw numerics) should have their incoming version handled and [hook data](hooks-reference.md) returned.

 ### Outgoing command functions

-- **`spawnClient`**`(self, nick, ident='null', host='null', realhost=None, modes=set(), server=None, ip='0.0.0.0', realname=None, ts=None, opertype=None)` - Spawns a client on the given IRC connection.
-Note that no nick collision / valid nickname checks are done here, and it is up to plugins to make sure they don't introduce anything invalid.
+- **`spawnClient`**`(self, nick, ident='null', host='null', realhost=None, modes=set(), server=None, ip='0.0.0.0', realname=None, ts=None, opertype=None, manipulatable=False)` - Spawns a client on the PyLink server.
+No nick collision / valid nickname checks are done by protocol modules, as it is up to plugins to make sure they don't introduce anything invalid.
     - `modes` is a set of `(mode char, mode arg)` tuples in the form of [`utils.parseModes()` output](using-utils.md#parseModes).
     - `ident` and `host` default to "null", while `realhost` defaults to the same things as `host` if not defined.
-    - `realname` defaults to the real name specified in the PyLink config, if not given. `ts` defaults to the current time and `opertype` (the oper type name, if applicable) defaults to the simple text of `IRC Operator`.
+    - `realname` defaults to the real name specified in the PyLink config, if not given.
+    - `ts` defaults to the current time if not given.
+    - `opertype` (the oper type name, if applicable) defaults to the simple text of `IRC Operator`.
+    - The `manipulatable` option toggles whether the client spawned should be considered protected.
+Currently, all this does is prevent commands from plugins like `bots` from modifying these clients, but future client protections (anti-kill flood, etc.) may also depend on this.
+    - The `server` option optionally takes a SID of any PyLink server, and spawns the client on the one given.
+It will default to the root PyLink server.

-- **`joinClient`**`(self, client, channel)` - Joins the client UID given to a channel.
+- **`joinClient`**`(self, client, channel)` - Joins the given client UID given to a channel.

 - **`awayClient`**`(self, source, text)` - Sends an AWAY message from a PyLink client. `text` can be an empty string to unset AWAY status.